Shayan-heydarikhah/sheynshield/Fortinet/FortiGate/CheatSheet/HA/HA.md

 * VDOM/vCluster configuration can influence traffic distribution.

 > **Exam Tip:**
-> Active-active does **not** simply mean "both firewalls independently route everything."
-FGCP determines cluster roles and traffic processing behavior.
+> Active-active does not simply mean that both FortiGates independently operate as separate firewalls.
+FGCP controls cluster behavior and traffic processing.

 ---